alexeygrigorev/minsearch/README.md

 # minsearch

-Minimalistic text search engine that uses sklearn and pandas.
+A minimalistic text search engine that uses TF-IDF and cosine similarity for text fields and exact matching for keyword fields.
+The library provides two implementations:

-This is a simple search library implemented using `sklearn` and `pandas`.

-It allows you to index documents with text and keyword fields and perform search queries with support for filtering and boosting.

-If you want to learn how it was build, watch the ["Implement a search engine" workshop](https://www.youtube.com/watch?v=nMrGK5QgPVE)
+1. `Index`: A basic search index using scikit-learn's TF-IDF vectorizer
+2. `AppendableIndex`: An appendable search index using an inverted index implementation that allows for incremental document addition

+## Features

+- Text field indexing with TF-IDF and cosine similarity
+- Keyword field filtering with exact matching
+- Field boosting for fine-tuning search relevance
+- Stop word removal and custom tokenization
+- Support for incremental document addition (AppendableIndex)
+- Customizable tokenizer patterns and stop words
+- Efficient search with filtering and boosting

 ## Installation

 ```bash
 pip install minsearch
 ```

 ## Environment setup